asahi-alarm/asahi-alarm/README.md

 The files are too big to host on github releases, and free hosting plans would quickly run into bandwidth issues.

-For the adventurous, we have a base installer image up, desktop images are too big.
-There are a few manual steps, outlined [here](manual-install.md)

 ## Contributing

 If you want to help, you can find us at https://github.com/asahi-alarm or on matrix https://matrix.to/#/#asahi-alarm:matrix.org